 Do you need to change the type of internet connection you use to stream video?
 Average latency varies significantly depending on the type of internet connection you’re using:

 Unfortunately, wireless internet connections (like satellite and mobile broadband) have a higher base latency than wired connections (like cable and DSL).
-If you need to use a wireless connection and are looking to decrease your latency, mobile broadband is your best option.
+If you need to use a wireless connection and are looking to decrease your latency and find the ideal latency, mobile broadband is your best option.

 While satellite often has a latency of more than 1 second, most mobile broadband connections have a latency of less than 100 milliseconds.
 In 2017, all major 4G LTE networks in the United States had an average latency of less than 70 milliseconds.
 AT&T, which had the lowest average latency, connected to the host in just 58.29 seconds.